laxertu/eric/README.md

 #### on_message(msg: [Message](#eric_sse.entities.Message)) → None

 Event handler.
-It executes whan a message is delivered to client
+It is executed when a message is delivered to client

 <a id="module-eric_sse.prefabs"></a>